 That said, managing notes payable and particularly accounts payable can be challenging.
 Many companies struggle with handling invoices一both physical and digital.
 And they spend an extraordinary amount of time trying to ensure data from invoices are keyed into their system accurately.

 The good news is that your teams don’t have to handle accounts payable manually.
-MHC software offers a comprehensive procure-to-pay solution that makes it easy for accounting departments to streamline their AP processes.
-With features like OCR technology and automated invoice routing, MHC Automation eliminates errors that stem from manual data entry and reduces bottlenecks that crop up in the invoice approval process, saving you and your time time and money.
+MHC offers a comprehensive procure-to-pay solution that makes it easy for accounting departments to streamline their AP processes.
+With features like OCR technology and automated invoice routing, MHC eliminates errors that stem from manual data entry and reduces bottlenecks that crop up in the invoice approval process, saving you time and money.
 Plus, it seamlessly integrates with ERP solutions from providers like Infor, Oracle, and Microsoft Dynamics.